-I. G ENERAL INFORMATION 3
+I. B ACKGROUND INFORMATION 5

 II.
-[DISASTERS IN VIETNAM 3
+D ISASTERS IN VIETNAM 5

-1 .
-Background 3
+1. Background 5

-2 2.
-Institutional Arrangements for disaster risk management in Vietnam 4
+2. Institutional Arrangements for disaster risk management in Vietnam 7

-2.1 The Global Legal Basis for Disaster Risk Management 4
+2.1 The Global Legal Basis for Disaster Risk Management 7

-2.2 The Legal Basis for Disaster Risk Management in Vietnam 5
+2.2 The Legal Basis for Disaster Risk Management in Vietnam 8

-З B.Organizational structure for Disaster Management of Vietnam 5
+3. Organizational structure for Disaster Management of Vietnam 9

-The National Steering Committee for Disaster Prevention and Control 7

-4 I. History of Natural Disaster 9
+4. History of Natural Disasters .11

-5 5.
-Disaster mapping and zoning 15
+5. Disaster mapping and zoning .17

 III.
-OPPORTUNITIES AND CHALLENGES 18
+C DPPORTUNITIES AND CHALLENGES .18

-1 .
-OPPORTUNITIES 18
+1. OPPORTUNITIES .18

-DRM drawn attention of the Communist Party and Governments from the central to the local level
+DRM draws attention of the Communist Party and Governments from the central to the local levels

-Disaster risk reduction is integrated into the socio-economic development plans at all sectors and levels
+DRM is integrated into the socio-economic development plans at all sectors and levels

-Individuals and organizations actively participating in DRM
+Individuals and organizations actively participate in DRM activities .18

-Capacity building for DRM staff
+Capacity building for DRM staff .19

-Communication and information sharing
+Communication and information sharing .19

-Promoting science and technology in DRM
+Promoting science and technology in DRM .20

-Promoting international cooperation in disaster risk management
+Promoting international cooperation on disaster risk management .21

-2 2.
-CHALLENGES
+2. CHALLENGES .22

-Awareness on disaster risk reduction
+Awareness on disaster risk reduction .22

-DRM related laws, regulations, policies and cost norms 22
+DRM related laws, regulations, policies and cost norms .22

-Inconsistence on the organizational structure, roles, functions and tasks of DRM agencies at all
+Inconsistence on the organizational structure, roles, functions and tasks of DRM agencies at all levels .24

-levels 24

-Disaster risk management infrastructure 24
+Disaster risk management infrastructure .24

-Disaster risk management planning 25
+Disaster risk management planning .25

-Community awareness raising 26
+Community awareness raising .25

-Information and communication 26
+Information and communication .26

-Science and technology 26
+Science and technology .26

-International cooperation 26
+International cooperation .26

-Financial resources 27
+Financial resources .26

 IV.
-KEY TASKS ON DISASTER RISK MANAGEMENT IN VIETNAM 27
+I KEY TASKS ON DISASTER RISK MANAGEMENT IN VIETNAM .28

-The direction of the Party, Government on natural disaster prevention and control implemented in consistent, effective and efficient manners 27
+Implement the direction of the Party, Government on DMR in consistent, effective and efficient manners. .28

-Consolidate the legal system and policies on natural disaster risk management 28
+Consolidate the legal system and policies on disaster risk management .28

-Enhance the capacity of natural disaster forecasting, warning, and monitoring in a timely and relia manner
+Enhance the capacity of natural disaster forecasting, warning, and monitoring in a timely and reliable manner

-Mobilize resources and efficiently use for the prevention, response and recovery of consequences natural disasters
+Mobilize resources and efficiently use for DRM .29

-Enhance the role and capacity of state management on DRM 29
+Enhance the state management role and capacity on DRM .29

 Promote science and technology and international cooperation on disaster risk management 30